Piers McDonald: 27th Legislative Assembly

 McDonald was re-elected in Mayo in the 1989 election, which saw the New Democrats attain majority status in the legislative assembly.
 He was once again sworn into Cabinet, this time as Government House Leader, Minister of Education, Minister of Government Services, Minister of Economic Development, Mines and Small Business, Minister of the Public Service Commission, and Minister of the Workers’ Compensation Health and Safety Board.

 During the 27th Legislative Assembly, McDonald oversaw the creation of the Yukon's first Education Act, as well as a new Workers’ Compensation Health and Safety Act.
 He oversaw the signing of an oil and gas accord with the Government of the Northwest Territories and an economic development agreement with the Government of Canada.
-Within the public school system, he also established policies on busing, computers, special needs education, and experiential learning.
+Within the public school system, he also established policies on busing, computers, special education, and experiential learning.
 Yukon's only French First Language school, École Emilie Tremblay, was opened under his mandate.